clinical-trial-connect/clinical-trial-api-ruby/README.md

-# clinical-trial-api-ruby
+# Ruby client for the Clinical Trial API.

-Ruby client for the Clinical Trial API.
+Coming soon.